 The majority of people living in the plan area are well housed.
-Slightly more are owner occupiers (63%) than in England as a whole but less than in the Borough overall (66%).
-More than a quarter live in detached houses and have more bedrooms than they need with over a quarter (28%) having four or more bedrooms.
+Slightly more are owner occupiers (63%) than in England as a whole but less than in the Borough overall (66%) [Table 4-1 in Housing Needs Assessment, Appendix 3].
+More than a quarter live in detached houses and have more bedrooms than they need with over a quarter (28%) having four or more bedrooms [Table 5-4 in Housing Needs Assessment, Appendix 3].

-However, at the other end of the scale almost 5% of households are overcrowded which rises to 8% of those with dependent children which has increased since 2011.
+However, at the other end of the scale almost 5% of households are overcrowded which rises to almost 8% of those with dependent children [paragraph 5.23 in Housing Needs Assessment, Appendix 3], which has increased since 2011.
 Ethnic minority groups are disproportionately affected and those living in the most deprived wards.
 Overcrowding is more acute in Maidenhead than in the Borough as a whole and in the social rented sector.

 The largest proportion of households - 40% - on the Borough waiting list wanting to live in Maidenhead are entitled to a 2 bed property with 26% requiring a 3 bed property.
-But the majority of lettings are of 1 bedroom.
-There are very few lettings of properties with 3 beds or larger.
+But the majority of lettings are of 1 bedroom, and there are very few lettings of properties with 3 beds or larger [paragraphs 4.47 and 4.48 in Housing Needs Assessment, Appendix 3].

-Consequently, for every 3 and 4 bed property that becomes available through re-lettings there are 10 and 33 households respectively waiting for one to become available.
+Consequently, for every 3 and 4 bed property that becomes available through re-lettings there are 10 and 33 households respectively waiting for one to become available [Table 4-7 in Housing Needs Assessment, Appendix 3].
 Many households in acute housing need (homeless and in temporary accommodation) are waiting years to be rehoused in larger properties.

 There has been a big increase in the last few years in the provision of smaller dwellings in Maidenhead particularly of flats.
-In 2021 26% of dwellings in Maidenhead were in purpose-built flats compared with 20% in the Borough as a whole and 16% in England.
+In 2021 26% of dwellings in Maidenhead were in purpose- built flats compared with 20% in the Borough as a whole and 16% in England.
 This proportion is set to rise as there are currently approvals for some 1150 flatted developments in the Neighbourhood Area, mostly of 1 and 2 bedroom dwellings.
-Over the same period family households with dependent children have grown at the greatest rate, higher than in the rest of the Borough (28%) and England (26%).
-Yet Maidenhead has a slightly smaller share of 3 and 4 bedroom properties (61%) than the Borough as a whole (62%) and this has declined since 2011.
+Over the same period family households with dependent children have grown at the greatest rate, higher than in the rest of the Borough (28%) and England (26%) [paragraphs 5.18 and 5.19 in Housing Needs Assessment, Appendix 3].
+Yet Maidenhead has a slightly smaller share of 3 and 4 bedroom properties (61%) than the Borough as a whole (62%) and this has declined since 2011 [Tables 5-3 and 5-4 in Housing Needs Assessment, Appendix 3].
 When young people in these new flats want to move on and start families then they will be looking for accommodation suitable for families without having to leave Maidenhead.
 Maidenhead will also become less attractive for young families wanting to move into the area.
+With the vast majority of Town Centre developments built or permitted being 1 and 2 bedrooms, the future mix can only be balanced by a higher proportion of development outside the Town centre being 3 and 4 bedrooms.
 Similarly, older residents should have suitable housing choices to downsize and free up larger accommodation if they so wish, also assisting the supply chain.